Challenge Accepted: Nintendo Takes On Real Cow-Milking Contest By A Dairy Farm

 The 1-2 Switch comes with 28 mini-games that you can play with your friends on the Nintendo Switch.
 One of these various quirky mini-games is “Milk,” where players must use gestures and specific buttons in the correct order to milk a virtual cow.
 The player to milk more jugs wins.

 Apparently, this game has got a certain dairy farm scratching their heads.
-Slatereports that this week, a working dairy farm and agricultural museum in Woodstock, Vermont called The Billings Farm and Museum sent an open letter to Nintendo, challenging them to a real cow-milking contest.
+Slatereports that this week, a working dairy farm and agricultural museum in Woodstock, Vermont, called The Billings Farm and Museum sent an open letter to Nintendo, challenging them to a real cow-milking contest.

 The Billings Farm and Museum posted their cow-milking challenge to Nintendo on their Facebook page after getting wind of the “Milk” game from 1-2 Switch.
 Their claim: cow-milking isn’t as easy as one-two-switch.

-The Billings Farm and Museum’s open letter to Nintendo read:
+The Billings Farm and Museum’s open letter to Nintendo read as follows.

 Well, surprisingly, the farm’s tongue-in-cheek letter has reached Nintendo.
 And even more surprisingly, Nintendo is taking the farm on, commenting on the post, “Challenge accepted.”

-A quick exchange between Nintendo and The Billings Farm and Museum at the comment section of the open letter reads:
+A quick exchange between Nintendo and The Billings Farm and Museum at the comment section of the open letter reads as follows.

 Nintendo: Challenge accepted!